kixlab/cs374-spring-2017/internal/05-Efficiency.md

   * delete it.
   * enough information for user to decide?

 Suppose selected all your cookie files and delete.

-  * get one dialog for every cookie you tried to delete!
-(2)
+You get one dialog for every cookie you tried to delete!

-  * What button is missing?
+(2) What button is missing?
+Yes to all

-Yes to all (3)
+(3)
   * short-circuit questions by blanket answer.
   * helpful shortcut improves efficiency